waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Saffron City Navigation:** The city's layout is segmented.
 Using FLY is the most efficient method for traveling between distant points.
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered on Silph Co.
 9F at (12, 2).
 - **Silph Co.
 Gate Mechanic:** Gates in Silph Co. appear to be controlled by the player's X-coordinate in a corresponding, physically separate corridor.
-- **HM & Field Move Mechanics:**
-    - Flash & Cut Exception: These HMs MUST be taught to a Pokémon to be used in the field.
-    - PC Interaction: Must be activated by standing on the tile directly below the PC object (Y+1), facing up, and then pressing A.
+- **HM & Field Move Mechanics:** Flash & Cut MUST be taught to a Pokémon to be used in the field.
+PC Interaction must be activated from the tile directly below the PC (Y+1), facing up.
-    - Respawning Trees: Cuttable trees respawn after a short time, even without leaving the map.
+- **Respawning Trees:** Cuttable trees respawn after a short time, even without leaving the map.
-- **EXP Distribution:** Experience is shared between the Pokémon that started the battle (the lead) and any Pokémon that participated by switching in.
+- **EXP Distribution:** Experience is shared between the Pokémon that started the battle and any Pokémon that participated by switching in.
 - **Battle Initiation Mechanics:** To battle a trainer on an adjacent tile, you must face them and press 'A' to interact.
 Moving into their tile is not possible as they act as impassable objects.

 ## III.
-Known Failures & Issues (v37651)
-- **`select_battle_option` & Biker Bug (Route 16, T37463):** The Biker at (8, 11) is bugged.
-Using the built-in `select_battle_option` tool to select 'FIGHT' against him terminates the battle.
-Simply interacting with him also fails to initiate a battle.
-This is a **built-in tool** and cannot be fixed. **AVOID THIS TRAINER & TOOL.**

-## IV.
-Investigation & Hypothesis Log (v37801)
+Investigation & Hypothesis Log (v37819)
 ### A. Confirmed Facts
 - **PC Glitch (Confirmed):** The PC in Celadon City is persistently bugged.
 I must always select 'BILL's PC' to access the Pokémon Storage System.
 - **Bike Voucher Location (Confirmed):** The Bike Voucher is obtained from the Pokémon Fan Club Chairman in Vermilion City after listening to his story.
 - **`pathfinder` Intelligence (Confirmed):** The tool automatically finds a path to the nearest valid adjacent tile if the specified destination is impassable or unseen.
-- **Route 17 One-Way Path (Confirmed):** Route 17 is a one-way downhill path.
-Attempts to travel north from (10, 51) have failed repeatedly, confirming this.
+- **Route 17 One-Way Path (Confirmed, T37818):** Route 17 is a one-way downhill path.
+Attempts to travel north from (10, 51) have failed repeatedly (5+ times).
+Attempts to travel west from (9, 88) also failed repeatedly (5+ times).
+This confirms I must travel south.

 ### B. Current Hypotheses (Untested)
 - **Cycling Road Access:** Accessing Cycling Road requires a Bicycle.
 (Test: Attempt to enter Cycling Road after obtaining a Bicycle).